marcolomele/vectorization-ICD11/ProjectOverview.md

 The ICD database is the internationally recognized standard for classifying diseases, symptoms, and medical conditions.
 Every country has their own version of this database, but the global standard is maintained in English by the WHO.
 The database contains codes for all known diseases and medical conditions, providing a standardized way to classify and communicate about medical diagnoses.

-Currently, the ICD database is accessible through a REST API ([ICD API](https://icd.who.int/icdapi)) but lacks efficient natural language query capabilities and vector search functionality.
+Currently, the ICD database is accessible through a [REST API](https://icd.who.int/icdapi) but lacks efficient natural language query capabilities and vector search functionality.
 This project aims to fill this gap by creating a vector representation of the ICD database to enable more intuitive searching based on patient-described symptoms.

 ### Project Goals

-1. Create a vector database of the ICD-11 disease/symptom codes
+1. Create a vector database of the [ICD-11](https://icd.who.int/docs/icd-api/APIDoc-Version2/) disease/symptom codes
-2. Build a similar vector database for medical interventions
+2. Build a similar vector database for medical interventions using [ICHI](https://icd.who.int/dev11/l-ichi/en)
 3. Develop an API that allows natural language queries to find relevant ICD codes
 4. Link diagnosis codes to appropriate intervention codes
 5. Implement comprehensive testing for all components